swiftlang/swift-evolution/proposals/nnnn-remove-property-wrapper-isolation.md

 The proposal is simple: In the Swift 6 language mode, property wrappers used within a type will not affect the type's actor isolation.
 We simply disable this inference step entirely.

 In the Swift 5 language mode, isolation will continue to be inferred as it currently is.
+The new behavior can be requested using the **`-enable-upcoming-feature DisableActorIsolationFromPropertyWrapperUsage`** compiler flag.

 ## Detailed design

 [`ActorIsolationRequest.getIsolationFromWrappers()`](https://github.com/apple/swift/blob/main/lib/Sema/TypeCheckConcurrency.cpp#L3445) implements the actor isolation inference described in this proposal.
-That function will be adjusted to avoid producing any inference when running in the Swift 6 language mode.
+That function will be adjusted to avoid producing any inference when running in the Swift 6 language mode or when the compiler flag described above is passed.

 ## Source compatibility